Last updated: May 2025

 30% of AMI $27,885 $31,875 $35,850 $39,840 $43,020 $46,215 $49,395 $52,590

 For example, if you live with your spouse, one child and your parents, your household has five people.
-If the combined income of your household of five people was $80,000 before taxes, your household made less than 60% of the area median income for Santa Cruz County ($86,040) and you could be eligible to apply for housing.
+If the combined income of your household of five people was $80,000 before taxes, your household made less than 60% of the area median income for Santa Cruz County ($86,040).
+If a project uses income limits set by the California Department of Housing and Community Development and units are for households making less than 60% of area median income, your household may be eligible to apply for units in that project.

 Many affordable housing units have additional eligibility requirements.
 Units could be reserved for people who are: